Call for more information

-The Military Families Project is a research study funded by the Department of Defense's U.S. Army Medical Research and Material Command.
-This is a multi-site study being conducted at the University of Houston, the University of Central Florida, and the University of Hawaii.
-This study will examine the effects of deployment stress upon children and non-deployed spouses using biological (saliva sample) and psychological measures (interview and paper measures).
+The Military Families Study is a research study funded by the Department of Defense's U.S. Army Medical Research and Material Command.
+This is a multi-site study being conducted by the University of Houston, University of Central Florida, and University of Hawaii.
+This study will examine the effects of deployment stress upon children and non-deployed spouses using biological (saliva sample) and psychology measures (interview and paper measures).

-(1) To compare psychological symptoms, stressful behaviors and functional impairment among children of deployed parents, children of non-deployed parents, divorced/separated parents and two parent families.
+(1) To compare psychological symptoms, stressful behaviors and functional impairment among children of deployment parents, children on non-deployed parents, divorced/separated parents and two parent families.

-(2) To compare parental psychological stress and parenting stress in these same four groups.
+(2) To compare parental psychology stress and parenting stress in these same four groups.

-(3) To determine the relationship between parental emotional stress/distress and children's responses to stress.
+(3) To determine the relationship between parental emotional stress/distress and children's response to stress.

 Ultimately, we will use data we collect from this research to develop an early intervention/prevention program based on identified problems.